-As of December 31, 2015, we have fixed income securities not subject to prepayment with an amortized cost of \$21.51 billion and \$3.78 billion of commercial mortgage loans, of which approximately 4.6% and 4.6%, respectively, are expected to mature in 2016.
-Additionally, for asset-backed securities ("ABS"), residential mortgage-backed securities ("RMBS") and commercial mortgage-backed securities ("CMBS") that have the potential for prepayment and are therefore not categorized by contractual maturity, we received periodic principal payments of \$595 million in 2015.
-To the extent portfolio cash flows are reinvested into fixed income securities to make the portfolio less sensitive to rising interest rates.
-Proceeds from the sale of longer duration fixed income securities that were invested in shorter duration fixed income securities and public equity securities are expected to lower net investment income and portfolio yields.
-Over time, we will shift to performance-based investments in which a greater proportion of return is derived from idiosyncratic asset or operating performance, to more appropriately match the long-term nature of our immediate annuity liabilities and improve long-term economic results.
+As of December 31, 2016, we have fixed income securities that are not subject to prepayment with an amortized cost of \$22.25 billion and \$3.94 billion of commercial mortgage loans, of which approximately 6.0% and 7.3%, respectively, are expected to mature in 2017.
+Additionally, for asset-backed securities ("ABS"), residential mortgage-backed securities ("RMBS") and commercial mortgage-backed securities ("CMBS") that have the potential for prepayment and are therefore not categorized by contractual maturity, we received periodic principal payments of \$973 million in 2016.
+To the extent portfolio cash flows are reinvested into fixed income securities, the average pre-tax investment yield is expected to decline due to lower market yields.
+We shortened the maturity profile of the fixed income securities in 2015 to make the portfolio less sensitive to rising interest rates.
+Proceeds from the sale of longer duration fixed income securities were initially reinvested in shorter duration fixed income and public equity securities that lowered net investment income and portfolio yields.
+We expect to increase the portfolio allocation to performance-based investments over time, to better match the long-term nature of our immediate annuity liabilities and improve long-term economic results.
 We anticipate higher long-term returns on these investments.
+Since June 30, 2015, the carrying value of performance-based investments and market-based equity securities have increased by \$1.34 billion to \$4.27 billion.